janisdd/vscode-edit-csv/README.md

 ### Contains Number

-This is different from normals numbers because here the cell text must only contain a number.
+This is different from normals numbers because here the cell text must start or end with a number (or both).

-Only `+1/-1` interpolation is performed here.
+In this case the interpolation is only `+1/-1`.

+if there is a number at the start of the cell, this takes precedence.

 #### Dates